JDDoesDev/presentations/OSMI.md

 ## We're afraid coworkers will change their opinion of us

+Note: Especially as someone with anxiety, worrying what people think can drive you mad

 <!--s-->

 ## We're afraid we might get sent to the ~~principal's&nbsp;office~~ HR Department